-Paris Saint-Germain forward Zlatan Ibrahimovic is reportedly wanted by Premier League quartet Manchester United, Chelsea, Arsenal and West Ham United after confirming he will leave the French giants in the summer.
-He is also linked with a return to AC Milan.
+Paris Saint-Germain forward Zlatan Ibrahimovic was reportedly wanted by Premier League quartet Manchester United, Chelsea, Arsenal and West Ham United after confirming he will leave the French giants in the summer.
+However, he has settled upon a new home.

 Continue for updates.